Venktesh23/InterviewPal/README.md

 - **Feedback & Ratings**: Receive detailed feedback and ratings on your interview responses.
 - **Progress Tracking**: Keep track of your interview progress over time.

+## Functionality
+InterviewPal is a comprehensive AI-powered mock interview platform with the following key features:

+**Personalized Mock Interviews:** Utilizes Next.js, React.js, and Tailwind CSS to deliver a tailored mock interview experience.
+Users can input their skillset, job position, and years of experience to receive personalized interview questions and feedback.

+**Dynamic Question Generation:** Integrates the Gemini AI API to generate customized interview questions based on job descriptions and user inputs.
+The API also rates user responses and provides enhanced answers, improving interview preparation effectiveness.

+**Real-time Feedback and Performance Improvement:** Offers real-time evaluation of recorded responses, with a 20% increase in users' interview performance as reported in user feedback.
+Provides detailed feedback to help users refine their answers and improve their interview skills.

+**Secure Authentication and Data Management:** Implements CLERK for secure user authentication and PostgreSQL for robust data storage.
+Ensures the safe handling of user data, interview sessions, and responses, enhancing platform trustworthiness and data security.

+**User Progress Tracking:** Allows users to save their interview progress, track their performance over time, and review past interviews, helping them to monitor their improvement and prepare more effectively.

 ## Installation

 To get started with InterviewPal, follow these steps: